The Role of Fiber and Testing in 5G

 The fixed parts of the overall wireless network are still classified as core, metro and access.
 Core and metro are normally interconnected through optical transport.
 However, the access domain uses a heterogenous set of transport technologies including fiber, DSL, G.fast, coax, micro wave, and mm-wave.
 Basically, any cost-effective technology or a combination of it that can deliver data at a minimum required QoS.

 During the installation and commissioning phase of the wireless network, the following tests should be performed at minimum: fiber inspection and connectivity test, power/optical return loss, xWDM validation, fronthaul and backhaul validation, and coax sweep test.
-VIAVI Solutions offers a free resource page here.
+VIAVI Solutions offers this free fiber inspection resource page.

 Failure to perform these tests can significantly degrade network performance, negatively impact CapEx and Opex, and cause customer churn.
 VIAVI has been working with service providers to help them through the complex journey to 5G.
-Visit our website to learn more.
+Visit our 5G page to learn more.